Letter g, Mastering Sound and Shape

 The four titles included in this book: R’s Pirate Letters, C Pirate Letters, I Pirate Letters, X Pirate Letters.

-Posters and cards for this writing lesson that match this book.
+Like wise the use of posters and cards for this writing lessons are great match this book.

 Pure Joy Teaching